A Final Walkthrough Checklist to Keep You Focused Before You Buy That House

 If you’ve got a major case of Dad Energy, you might even bring a ladder to check out the roof yourself.
 This probably won’t be necessary, though, as your home inspector should have given you a thorough report, along with photos, on the state of your roof before the final walkthrough.

-Slaughter says to pay close attention to the roof and also to consider scoping the drains, which can often have problems.
+Slaughter says to pay close attention to the roof and consider scoping the drains, which can often have problems.
 She goes on to say, “Especially on an older house, the drains can have major issues, and — hindsight being 20/20 — there are two times when I wish I would have had the drains scoped.”

 Besides the roof, you’ll want to make sure that every piece of your property that should be there is present, such as storage sheds, fences, and any other elements outside of the home structure itself.
-You’ll also want to ensure that there wasn’t any move-out damage to your lawn, fences, trees, hedges, the driveway, and other elements of your property.
+You’ll also want to ensure that there wasn’t any move-out damage to your lawn, fences, trees, hedges, driveway, and other elements of your property.

 Look for any signs of pests outside, like rodent droppings, anthills, or moles.
 If you have a garage, make sure the door is opening properly, and also check that gate latches or shed doors are functioning.
-If there is a sprinkler system, you should assess to make sure it’s working properly.
+If there is a sprinkler system, you should assess it to make sure it’s working properly.

 Test the doorbell, and be sure to inspect your mailbox for damages (and to see if your grandma sent you a housewarming card yet).